 Read more in the sections below to find out all the nutrients, benefits, and possible risks of green beans as food for guinea pigs.

-Nutrition Facts on Green Beans
+Nutrition Facts of Green Beans for Guinea Pigs

 Here are the nutrition facts for 100 g (3 oz) of green beans: